 One practice that will improve the outcomes of a consultation initiative is to take time to develop the right set of questions.
 Taking differing views into account, and questioning assumptions creates an evaluation process (and eventual set of findings) that will be regarded as credible by the public.

-When developing a set of questions, seek to reflect the perspectives and interests of the stakeholder groups affected but the project.
+When developing a set of questions, seek to reflect the perspectives and interests of the stakeholder groups affected by the project.
 It can be especially beneficial to have your stakeholder groups’ involvement in the development of the stakeholder consultation questionnaire.
+In addition, asking “Who else do you think we should we be talking to?” will help ensure you’ve reached everyone affected by your project.

-Asking good questions and using culturally appropriate methods & language will generate more useful feedback, and help establish stronger credibility with stakeholders and rights-holders.
+Asking good questions, and using culturally appropriate methods and language will generate more useful feedback, and help establish stronger credibility with stakeholders and rights-holders.

 Develop good questions